pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - Every 90 seconds, a Trawler spawns.
 - Every 75 seconds, a mix of 0-2 Elite Slashers and 0-2 Elite Mactera Spawn appear.
 - Every 60 seconds, a Pentajaw spawns.
+- Every 15 minutes, there is a 25% chance for a Big Harvester to spawn.